Dundraw: Governance

 The civil parish of Dundraw includes the settlements of Dunrdaw, Kelsick, Moor Row, Waverbridge, and Wheyrigg.
-The parish is within the area of Allerdale Borough Council (based in Workington), which will be replaced by the Cumberland unitary authority in April 2023.
+The parish is within the area of the Cumberland unitary authority.

 Population

 Since 1980, the rate of population change has slowed over England and Wales from about 14% annual growth to around 6% annual growth.
 The rate within Dundraw is much slower than this, but has also fluctuated more than the rest of the country (due to the small population).

 According to the 1991 Census, the population of Dundraw was 180; by the 2001 Census this figure had dropped to 160.
 Compared to other parishes in Cumbria, Dundraw has a relatively high percentage population change rate compared to actual population change, due to the smaller population.
 The 2001 census indicated that there were 59 households in Dundraw and a population of 167 (79 males and 88 females).

 Attractions

 Within 17 miles of the centre of Dundraw there are National Trust sites such as Wordsworth House and Borrowdale; and, nature reserves such as Finglandrigg Woods National Nature Reserve and Drumburgh Moss National Nature Reserve.

 Places to visit near Dundraw include the River Wampool, which is about 3 miles away as the crow flies.
 Other nearby villages which are of interest include Kelsick, Lessonhall, Waverbridge and Waverton, which are all less than a mile away from the centre of Dundraw.